Didacna barbotdemarnii: Taxonomy

-The species was first described as Cardium Barbot-de-Marnii by Oscar Andreevich Grimm in 1877.
-He named it after Russian geologist Nikolai Pavlovich Barbot-de-Marny.
-The type locality is in the Caspian Sea off Kazakhstan (44°17'N, 50°22'E) at a depth of 13 m.
-One of Grimm's specimens from this locality is kept in the Zoological Institute of the Russian Academy of Sciences and has been designated as the lectotype of the species by Logvinenko and Starobogatov (1967).
+The species was first described in 1877 as Cardium Barbot-de-Marnii by Russian zoologist Oscar Andreevich Grimm from specimens collected during the Aral-Caspian expedition in 1876.
+It was named in honor of Russian geologist Nikolai Pavlovich Barbot-de-Marny who participated in Grimm's expedition in 1874.
+The type locality of D. barbotdemarnii is in the Caspian Sea off Kazakhstan (44°17'N, 50°22'E) at a depth of 13 m.
+One of Grimm's specimens from this locality is kept in the Zoological Institute of the Russian Academy of Sciences and has been designated as the lectotype of the species by Boris Mikhailovich Logvinenko and Yaroslav Igorevich Starobogatov in 1967.

-Several authors have misspelled the name of this species as Didacna barbotdemarnyi.
+Several authors have incorrectly referred to this species as Didacna barbotdemarnyi.

-Nevesskaja (2007) believed that D. longipes could not be clearly identified from the existing descriptions and described the new species, Didacna carinata.
-According to the description it is similar to D. barbotdemarnii and differs by a more pronounced posterior ridge, more protruding umbo, more convex shell and less developed cardinal teeth.
-Among the figures of D. carinata were Grimm's illustrations of D. longipes, although D. longipes was not explicitly treated as a synonym of the new species.
-The holotype of D. carinata is stored in the Paleontological Institute of the Russian Academy of Sciences.
-Kijashko (2013) have concluded that D. longipes is a valid species, while the taxonomic status of D. carinata is uncertain and it has been treated as a tentative synonym of both D. longipes and D. barbotdemarnii.
+In a 2007 revision of the genus Didacna L. A. Nevesskaja believed that D. longipes is a poorly defined species and described the new species Didacna carinata.
+According to the description D. carinata is similar to D. barbotdemarnii and differs by a more pronounced posterior ridge, more protruding umbo, more convex shell and less developed cardinal teeth.
+In 2013 Pavel Vladimirovich Kijashko have confirmed the validity of D. longipes, but questioned the taxonomic status of D. carinata, which has been treated as a possible synonym of both D. longipes and D. barbotdemarnii.